Faculty/Staff Directory

 Distinguished Professor of Old Testament and Semitic Languages

 Dr. Richard Hess, who joined the faculty in 1997, is the Distinguished Professor of Old Testament and Semitic Languages.
 He is also the editor of the Denver Journal, Denver Seminary’s online theological review journal.
-He retired after ten years as editor of the Bulletin for Biblical Research but continues as (the founder and) editor of the Bulletin’s Supplement Series.
+He retired after ten years as editor of the Bulletin for Biblical Research but continues as (the founder and) editor of the Bulletin’s Supplement Series and its newly inaugurated BBR Dissertation Series.
 Dr. Hess is a member of a dozen scholarly societies.
-Dr. Hess also co-edits the Septuagint Commentary Series.

 Additional research interests include Old Testament exegesis and theology, Hebrew and ancient Near Eastern languages, biblical archaeology, and topics such as the transcendent value of human life and healing in biblical times.
 Dr. Hess is consultant to the postdoctoral research project on Old Testament and Ancient Near Eastern Onomastics, Tyndale House, Cambridge.
 He also serves on the ETS Hebrew Bible / Old Testament Archaeology Planning Committee and on the Exploring the Composition of the Pentateuch Group.